Westland petrel: Conservation

+During the fledging season, November to January, a team of local conservationists patrol an 8 km section State Highway 6 in the Barrytown Flats area that lies beneath the flight path from the breeding colonies, looking for birds that have crash-landed on or near the road, having been distracted by the lights of vehicles.
+Any birds that are found are placed in a box and delivered to the Department of Conservation (DOC) office in Punakaiki.
+The patrol continues in the mornings along the beach.
+Each bird gets a check-up, and is then released by specialists from DOC or the Westland Petrel Trust.

 Relationship with humans

 Tāiko festival

-Every year, a festival is held in Punakaiki to celebrate the return of the petrel to its only known breeding sites, close to the town.
-It is a weekend-long festival in April or May that includes live music, various entertainment activities, and a local market.
-The festival begins with a viewing of the birds as they fly overhead and make their way to their nests in the mountains at dusk.
+For several years until 2022, a festival was held in Punakaiki to celebrate the return of the petrel to its only known breeding sites, close to the town.
+It was a weekend-long festival in April or May that included live music, various entertainment activities, and a local market.
+The festival began with a viewing of the birds as they rafted up out at sea then flew overhead and made their way to their nests in the steep forest clad coastal hills at dusk.
+Seabird ecologist, the late Kerry-Jayne Wilson MNZM led the viewing, explaining the ecology of the birds.

 Ecotourism

 There is an ecotourism business in the area that provides viewing opportunities at the breeding colony located on private land.

 Harvesting of chicks

 Westland petrel chicks have historically been harvested for food in a practice known as muttonbirding, although this is not thought to be part of traditional Māori food gathering practice in this area.